opencosmos/qbkit-pi-cam-test/README.md

 Open [the repository containing the qbkit pi-camera-demo software](https://github.com/opencosmos/qbkit-pi-cam-test) and fork it to your own profile.

-On your fork, go to `Settings` → `Deploy keys`, add the qbkit's SSH public key the list with title `qbkit` and without granting write access.
+On your fork, go to `Settings` → `Deploy keys`, add the qbkit's SSH public key to the list with title `qbkit` and without granting write access.

 ### Images repository